-Our vision for Nine Mile Corner is a horizontally-integrated, mixed-use community that combines neighborhood retail, restaurants and soft goods, and moderate to high-density residential with modern place-making and historic building architecture (sourced in Erie) in order to create a uniquely Erie retail and residential destination.
-In deference to the Road of Remembrance pillars, our three “pillars” to realizing this vision at Nine Mile Corner are 1) securing a strong neighborhood anchor and attracting the right mix of local and regional restaurants and retailers, 2) integrating high-quality, yet affordable housing to create community, and 3) executing intentional planning, building and landscape architecture to create vibrant “places” within Nine Mile Corner.
+Our vision for Nine Mile Corner is a horizontally integrated, mixed-use community that combines neighborhood retail and restaurants with a luxury multi-family community.
+Nine Mile Corner will incorporate modern place-making amenities with building architecture informed by historic Erie in order to create a unique retail and residential destination.
+In deference to the Road of Remembrance pillars, our three “pillars” to the Nine Mile Corner vision are 1) securing a strong community retail anchor and attracting the right mix of national and regional restaurants and retailers, 2) integrating high-quality yet attainable housing, and 3) executing intentional planning, building and landscape architecture to create vibrant “places” within Nine Mile Corner.

-The project will be defined a by a smaller, more eclectic, mix of traditional architectural styles that not only provide the opportunity for each tenant to have its own unique architectural identity, but one that creates an intimate hometown feel.
+The project will be defined by a mix of traditional architectural styles that will provide the opportunity for each tenant to have it own unique architectural identity.
 The buildings will be designed with traditional local materials that will be germane to the surrounding context and will contribute to the established character of the Town of Erie.
-Pedestrian scale, with both passive and active open spaces, will be the overall theme throughout the project, creating a comfortable, walkable environment for the consumer, visitor and employee.
+Pedestrian scale, with both passive and active open spaces, will be the overall theme throughout the project.
 Key to our design success of Nine Mile Corner will be outdoor eating and gathering spaces that take advantage of the site’s unencumbered western views and Colorado’s 300 days of sunshine.
-The Village buildings will push up against Hwy.
-287 and Arapahoe in order to internalize its plaza areas to buffer patrons from the noise, light and traffic of these high traffic streets, while concurrently providing rooftop patios that elevate above the noise and benefit from spectacular mountain views.
-Equally important will be landscape and hardscape details that “soften” Nine Mile Corner and make it visually attractive and welcome for lingering.
+The Village buildings will push up against Hwy 287 and Arapahoe Road to buffer patrons from the noise, light and traffic of these high traffic streets.
+Equally important will be landscape and hardscape details that soften Nine Mile Corner and make it visually attractive.